norc-heal/heal-app-docs/docs/resotrack/checkresource.md

         <figcaption></figcaption>
     </figure>

 6. Repeat these steps annotating all resources that will not be shared in a repository using the "Rapid audit resource" feature.
-When documenting resources that *will* be shared, use the ["Add resource to tracker"](#add-resource-to-tracker) feature detailed above.
+As a reminder, when documenting resources that *will* be shared, use the ["Add resource to tracker"](#add-resource-to-tracker) feature detailed above.